oracle/oracle-database-operator/docs/dbcs/provisioning/clone_from_database.md

 In this use case, an existing OCI OBDS system deployed earlier with existing Database is going to be cloned in OCI Base OBDS Service using existing Database ID.

-As an pre-requisite, get the details of OCID of database of an existing OBDS System which you want to clone.
+As an prerequisite, obtain the details of OCID of database of an existing OBDS System that you want to clone.

-**NOTE:** We are assuming that before this step, you have followed the [prerequisite](./../README.md#prerequisites-to-deploy-a-dbcs-system-using-oracle-db-operator-dbcs-controller) steps to create the configmap and the secrets required during the deployment.
+**NOTE:** We are assuming that before this step, you have followed the [prerequisite steps](./../README.md#prerequisites-to-deploy-a-dbcs-system-using-oracle-db-operator-dbcs-controller) to create the configmap and the secrets required during the deployment.

-This example uses `clone_dbcs_system_from_database.yaml` to clone a Single Instance OBDS VMDB using Oracle DB Operator OBDS Controller with:
+This example uses `clone_dbcs_system_from_database.yaml` to clone a Single Instance OBDS VMDB using Oracle DB Operator OBDS Controller with the following:
 - OCID of existing as `databaseId`
 - OCI Configmap as `oci-cred`
 - OCI Secret as `oci-privatekey`